-We took every innovation and insight learned developing the Tarmac SL7 and rebuilt it from alloy with our Smartweld technology to create the all-new Allez Sprint.
+Specialized created the all-new Allez Sprint by cannibalizing the Tarmac SL7.
+They tore the Tarmac apart, and rebuilt it from alloy with Smartweld technology.
+They leveraged every innovation and insight learned during its development to create the all-new Allez Sprint.
 Whether chasing a National title or attacking your buddies 15 minutes into an “easy” Sunday spin, we won’t be offended if you mistake the Allez for a Tarmac SL7.
 Some may call it a carbon copy, we call it the World’s First Alloy Super Bike.

 Climbs, corners, flat-out sprints—the Allez Sprint Comp does it better and faster than any other alloy road bike out there.
 Shimano 105 shifting and hydraulic disc brakes, DT R470 Disc alloy wheels, and a fan-favorite Body Geometry Power saddle deliver the ultimate in performance and value.

 - The Allez Sprint is the fastest alloy road bike in history, thanks to the time its sibling, the Tarmac SL7, spent in the wind.
 It’s details like the most complex alloy head tube we’ve ever made and integrated cables that make it 41 seconds faster over 40km than the previous Allez Sprint.
 That’s a hell of a facelift.
 With 41 seconds, you’d have a podium picture in your Insta feed, just saying.